On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 \subsection{GPT-3.5 as Misinformation Generator}

-Prior works have attempted to generate fake news using large pre-trained sequence-to-sequence (Seq2Seq) models~\cite{DBLP:conf/nips/ZellersHRBFRC19, DBLP:conf/acl/FungTRPJCMBS20,DBLP:journals/corr/abs-2203-05386}.
+Prior works have attempted to generate fake articles using large pre-trained sequence-to-sequence (Seq2Seq) models~\cite{DBLP:conf/nips/ZellersHRBFRC19, DBLP:conf/acl/FungTRPJCMBS20,DBLP:journals/corr/abs-2203-05386}.
 However, the articles generated by these approaches occasionally make grammar and commonsense mistakes, making them not deceptive enough to humans.
-Compared with Seq2Seq, modern LLMs such as GPT-3 have shown much stronger language generation ability.
-To simulate a more realistic threat, we use GPT-3.5 (\texttt{text-davinci-003}) as the misinformation generator due to its exceptional ability to generate coherent and contextually appropriate text in response to given prompts.
-Detailed configurations of the generator are in \hyperlink{sec:appendixA}{Appendix A}.
+To simulate a realistic threat, we use GPT-3.5 (\texttt{text-davinci-003}) as the misinformation generator due to its exceptional ability to generate coherent and contextually appropriate text in response to given prompts.
+Detailed configurations of the generator are in Appendix~\ref{sec:appendixA}.